-On 31 July 2004, ICANN informed the applicant of this conclusion.
-Because the business/financial team had found that the applicant did not satisfy the relevant criteria, there was no need for further review of technical issues by SSAC at that time.
+On 31 July 2005, ICANN informed the applicant of this conclusion.
+Because the business/financial team had found that the applicant did not satisfy the relevant criteria, there was no need for further review of technical issues by SSAC.

 MOBI